melina8/ERPbasic-Project/README.md

 width="450" height="450"></kbd> <kbd><img src="https://user-images.githubusercontent.com/119127267/210681936-0cb7bc86-ffe5-4c18-8059-f39a56d2c0b7.jpg"
 width="450" height="450"></kbd>

-We can add a new supplier order by selecting "Add Supplier Order".
-Numbering is automatically being produced.
-By choosing Supplier Id (it is givven in a list) the Name is produced automatically.
-Then, we select Products (from the list or by typing their names) one by one, fill the Quantities and add them to the table (Product Description is automatically being produced).
+We can add a new supplier order by selecting 'Add Supplier Order'.
+Numbering is automatically generated.
+By choosing the Supplier Id from the provided list, the Name is automatically populated.
+Then, we can select Products, either from the list or by typing their names, one by one.
+We fill in the Quantities and add them to the table.
+The Product Description is automatically generated.
 The program also calculates the Total Items.
 Finally, we can submit the order to the database or cancel our changes.

 <kbd><img src="https://user-images.githubusercontent.com/119127267/210680756-464263c6-be60-438a-bde1-9520e7fe8d78.jpg"
 width="1000" height="600"></kbd>

-By selecting "View/Edit Supplier Order", we can select an order from the list (all orders from all suppliers) and View, Edit or Delete the order by using the corresponding buttons.
-Selecting the orders from a particular supplier from the drop down menu in the upper right corner, is also available.
+By selecting 'View/Edit Supplier Order', we can select an order from the list of all orders from all suppliers and view, edit or delete the order by using the corresponding buttons.
+It is also possible to filter the orders by a particular supplier using the drop-down menu in the upper right corner.

 <kbd><img src="https://user-images.githubusercontent.com/119127267/209889018-09223b28-8450-4f38-8d52-0da24769a9b9.jpg"
 width="400" height="600"></kbd>   <kbd><img src="https://user-images.githubusercontent.com/119127267/210017524-3eab37e4-5e72-4799-bbcf-5e9780fd0176.jpg"
 width="400" height="600"></kbd>

-This is how it looks when we select to edit a specific order from the list:
+This is the appearance when we select to edit a specific order from the list.

 <kbd><img src="https://user-images.githubusercontent.com/119127267/209889059-b7ef4173-ed86-4ce2-b4f9-d19ec9f9d02d.jpg"
 width="1000" height="600"></kbd>